Today, we will answer the question – when is hacking illegal and legal?

 3. Keylogger

-Keyloggers are used for logging and collecting information from unsuspecting victims by remotely recording and transmitting every keystroke they make on their devices using keyloggers or spyware.
+Keyloggers are used to log and collect information from unsuspecting victims by remotely recording and transmitting every keystroke they make on their devices, often through the use of keyloggers or spyware.

 4. Fake WAP

-Hackers use fake Wireless Access Points software to trick their victims into believing they are connecting to a wireless network.
+Hackers use fake Wireless Access Point software to trick their victims into believing they are connecting to a wireless network.

 5. Bait and switch

-The hacker tricks unsuspecting victims into believing they are clicking on adverts by buying a web space and placing malicious links that download malware to the victims’ computers when clicked on it.
+The hacker tricks unsuspecting victims into believing they are clicking on advertisements by purchasing a web space and placing malicious links that download malware to the victims’ computers when they are connected.

 Commonly Used Hacking Techniques